telefonicaid/iotagent-node-lib/doc/api.md

 | Not defined            | Yes                            | TimeInstant and metadata updated with measure value    |
 | Not defined            | No                             | TimeInstant and metadata updated with server timestamp |

-If there is an attribute with maps a measure to a TimeInstant, then that value will be used as a default TimeInstant, overwriting the above rules, that is, a `TimeInstant` measure or server timestamp.

-The `timestamp` value used is:
+The `timestamp` conf value used is:

 -   The one defined at device level
 -   The one defined at group level (if not defined at device level)
 -   The one defined at [IoTA configuration level](admin.md#timestamp) / `IOTA_TIMESTAMP` env var (if not defined at group level or device level)

+Some additional considerations to take into account:

+* If there is an attribute which maps a measure to `TimeInstant` attribute (after [expression evaluation](#expression-language-support) if any is defined), then that value will be used as as `TimeInstant, overwriting the above rules specified in "Behaviour" column.
+Note that an expression in the  could be used in that mapping.
+* If the resulting `TimeInstant` not follows [ISO_8601](https://en.wikipedia.org/wiki/ISO_8601) (either from a direct measure of after a mapping, as described in the previous bullet) then it is refused (so a failover to server timestamp will take place).

 ## Overriding global Context Broker host